vivo-community/vivo-scholar-ui/README.md

 The app will be available at: [http://localhost:4200](http://localhost:4200)

 #### Background

-The underlying motivation of how this code works and is organized is that it should be easy to add and/or customize pages with basic knowledge of HTML and GraphQL.
+The underlying motivation of this project is to make it easier to customize the UI of VIVO.
+It should be easy to add and/or customize pages with basic knowledge of HTML, GraphQL and Javascript - no Sparql, freemarker templates, listview-config etc...

 Pages are represented by a template file and corresponding GraphQL query file.
 Adding new or editing existing templates and queries are the expected means of customization.

-Web Components are be the primary method of encapsulating of core styles and behaviors.
+Web Components are the primary method of encapsulating core styles and behaviors.
 They can be used to build new templates and will also provide embeddable 'widgets' for use on other sites.

 Server side rendering should be used for most pages where primary content is part of the document and then progressively enhanced with javascript.
 Searches and other complex UIs will be an exception.

 #### Pages and Queries

-There is a system of routing set up using the `go buffalo` project.
-The idea is that the URL route gives the application the information to pick what files to run.
-It is highly flexible, but assuming you will be sending the results of a `GraphQL` query as data into a template.
+URL routing determines what content to serve.
+It is highly flexible, but the core idea is sending the results of a `GraphQL` query as data into a template.
+What query and what template are determined by the route

 #### Routes